 4. You can’t get cash from a credit card.

 One of the worst places to use a credit card is at an ATM machine.
 Most card issuers charge large cash-advance fees and enormous cash-advance interest rates for these transactions, which, unlike standard purchases, are not eligible for an interest-free grace period.
 Instead, credit card users would do well to eliminate the possibility of cash advances by not even selecting a PIN number and setting their cash advance limit to zero.

 5. There is a fraudulent charge buried in your credit card statement.

 Credit cards are actually very secure forms of payment, but cardholders must take the time to scrutinize their credit card statements to search for fraudulent charges.
 In most cases, there won’t be any, but it is still important to look.
 When customers fail to see these unauthorized charges, they may end up paying for them month after month.
 Checking your statements carefully as well as keeping tabs on your credit scores can also help you spot identity theft early.
-(You can get two free credit scores, updated monthly, from Credit.com.)
+(You can get two free credit scores, updated every 14 days, from Credit.com.)

 6. Store credit cards are never a good deal.

 Since so many retail chains offer their own co-branded credit cards, shoppers are constantly being bombarded with offers to open up new accounts at the check-out counter.
 While most store credit cards are not very competitive, a shopping trip is not the best time or place to make an important financial decision.
 Instead, shoppers might want to convince themselves at the store that these cards are not worth the hassle, and then later do the research at home to find out if it is one of the retail credit cards worth having.

 - How to Lower Your Credit Card Interest Rates